tailonghe/tailonghe.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 5th year PhD student in the Atmospheric Physics and Composition Modelling Group at University of Toronto.
-My project focuses on the application of advanced data assimilation systems in climate change, air quality, and carbon cycle, including:
+I'm a postdoc researcher at University of Washington.
+My project focuses on the application of machine learning and data assimilation in climate change, air quality, and carbon cycle, including:

-* Deep learning.
-Convolutional and recurrent neural networks.
+* Deep learning and other machine learning models.
 * Ensemble Kalman Filter (EnKF).
-* Weak-constraint four-dimensional variational (4D-Var) systems.
+* Four-dimensional variational (4D-Var) system.